Presidential rule by emergency decree; parliament suspended

 ISRAEL STRIKES PLO IN TUNISIA: An Israeli airstrike against the PLO HQ at Hammam Chott near Tunis kills approximately 60 people

-FALL OF BOURGUIBA: Prime Minister Zine El Abidine Ben Ali replaces Bourguiba -after 30 years in power- in a bloodless palace coupF
+FALL OF BOURGUIBA: Prime Minister Zine El Abidine Ben Ali replaces Bourguiba -after 30 years in power-in a bloodless palace take-over

-FATHER OF MODERN TUNISIA DIES: Bourghiba dies at the age of 95 and is entered in mausoleum in Monastir, the coastal city where he was born
+FATHER OF MODERN TUNISIA DIES: Bourguiba dies at the age of 96 and is interred in mausoleum in Monastir, the coastal city where he was born

-DJERBA BOMBING: A bomb in a Djerba synagogue kills 19 people including 11 German tourists, severely damaging the country's vital tourism industry.
+DJERBA BOMBING: A bomb in a Djerba synagogue in east Tunisia kills 19 people including 11 German tourists, severely damaging the country's vital tourism industry.
 Al Qaeda claimed responsibility

 ARAB SPRING BEGINS IN TUNISIA: Street vendor Mohamed Bouazizi set himself on fire in the northern coastal city of Ben Arous on December 17th 2010, and dies on January 4th 2011.
 His death triggers street what became known as the Arab Spring

-FALL OF BEN ALI: Long term president Zine al-Abidine Ben Ali resigns presidency his 23 year rule and flies into exile to Saudi Arabia
+FALL OF BEN ALI: Long term president Zine El Abidine Ben Ali resigns presidency his 23 year rule and flies into exile to Saudi Arabia

-MUSLIM BROTHERHOOD VICTIORY: Islamist Ennahda party wins parliamentary elections but without overall majority
+MUSLIM BROTHERHOOD VICTORY: Islamist Ennahda party is largest bloc in parliamentary elections but without overall majority

 TOURIST MASSACRE BY IS: An Islamic State group gunman kills 38 people, mainly tourists, on beach at Sousse

 KAIS SAIED BECOMES PRESIDENT: Retired law professor Kais Saied wins presidency on anti-corruption ticket